Sunday, March 18, 2012

 Feature explanations

-• Display type – Monochrome and high resolution (hi-res) units tend to be more difficult to read in daylight conditions.
+• Display type – Monochrome and older high resolution (hi-res) units tend to be more difficult to read in daylight conditions.
 Even so, the newer hi-res units are suitable for handheld use, where you will intuitively tilt the screen for the best view.
 They can also be customized to enhance viewing in bright conditions.
-The only "hi-res" units I recommend for fixed mount, non-external power use (e.g., bike handlebars) are the Dakota series, which is a bit brighter but not quite as high resoluion as the others.
+The only “hi-res” units I recommend for fixed mount, non-external power use (e.g., bike handlebars) are the Dakota and Oregon 6xx series.

 • Accepts custom maps – These units can accept custom raster maps and Garmin BirdsEye imagery.

-• Paperless geocaching – These units will dispaly the full geocache description, cache size, difficulty and terrain ratings, and recent logs.
+• Paperless geocaching – These units will display the full geocache description, cache size, difficulty and terrain ratings, and recent logs.

 • Turn by turn – These units can give turn-by-turn highway directions when the proper maps (usually City Navigator) are added, making them effective dual-use units.